azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 pod "myapi-7c74475b88-7jhtq" deleted
 ```

-In the first tab/window where we are watching for "pod changes", you should now see a similar output...
+In the first tab/window where we are watching for pod changes, you should now see a similar output like:

 ```shell
 myapi-7c74475b88-7jhtq              1/1     Terminating   0          45m